 - Not considering the origins of message arrows carefully.

 See these common mistakes explained in detail in Sequence Diagram Guide: Common Mistakes to Avoid When Drawing Sequence Diagrams.

-Following are a few sequence diagram templates and examples that are drawn using Creately.
+Following are a few sequence diagram examples and templates that are drawn using Creately.
 Create sequence diagrams online using Creately’s online tool.
 Click on the template to open it in the editor.